 Other issues with flying include the increased of a blood clot in the calves with sitting in a cramped seat, so you should get up and walk around frequently during any flight.
 Also, you should check with your surgeon about going in the ocean after surgery, to make sure that there won't be any problem exposing your incision to sea water.

-Breast implants are not affected by altitude or high pressure.
-So flying with breast implants is safe.
+Breast implants aren’t affected by altitude or high pressure.

 These answers are for educational purposes and should not be relied upon as a substitute for medical advice you may receive from your physician.
 If you have a medical emergency, please call 911.
 These answers do not constitute or initiate a patient/doctor relationship.